blurrycontour/zuul-gerrit/doc/source/admin/components.rst

 relaunched according to their retry policy), run ``zuul-executor stop``.

-To request that the executor stop executing new jobs and exit when all currently running jobs have completed, run ``zuul-executor graceful``.
+To request that the executor stop executing new jobs, run ``zuul-executor pause``.
+It is adviced to do so and wait for all jobs to finish before stopping the executor process.

 To enable or disable running Ansible in verbose mode (with the ``-vvv`` argument to ansible-playbook) run ``zuul-executor verbose``